matthiasbergneels/md-scripts/scripts/02_SoftwareCraftsmanship/SmallBugBigImpact.md

 ✅ Legacy code reuse must be validated in new contexts
 ✅ Edge-case awareness (overflows, precision, units) is vital
 ✅ Communication across teams and systems prevents disasters
-✅ Float ≠ money or time — use precise datatypes
+✅ Float ≠ money or time — use precise datatypes (Java)

 ----